 - Challenges with school rules or the law

-- Difficulties in engaging with people or activities.
+- Difficulties engaging with people or activities

-Which program is right for my son?
+Which program or service is right for my son?

-Mentoring also involves monthly group activities that can be fun, challenging or help the young guy grow.
-These range from movie and pizza nights, camping, sailing, indoor rock climbing through to footy games and even the theatre.
+Mentoring also involves monthly group activities that can be fun, challenging and help the young guy grow.
+These range from movie and pizza nights to camping, sailing, indoor rock climbing, footy games and even the theatre.

-Some of our young guys just need one program.
+Some of our young men just need one program.
 Others might start in one program and eventually be supported by both.
 Others move from one to the other depending on their circumstances and how they feel at the time.

-While we make every attempt to help young men and their families, we are also conscious of our own capabilities in supporting young men in their journey to adulthood.
-Menslink is not capable of supporting all young men in all aspects of their lives – particularly those with challenges that require trained specialist or professional services that Menslink does not have.
-Examples may include sexual abuse trauma, serious mental illness or impairment, chronic alcohol or drug addiction, crisis support (including homelessness or domestic violence).
+Sometimes a young man is experiencing challenges that require specialist or professional services that Menslink does not have.
+Examples may include: sexual abuse trauma, serious mental illness or impairment, chronic alcohol or drug addiction, crisis support (including homelessness or domestic violence).

-Regardless of this, Menslink will always attempt to assist any young man in need, even if that assistance is simply referring him or his family to the best agency or specialist service provider able to help him.
+Menslink is also unable to provide direct financial or other support to young men outside of our main programs, regardless of the adversity in their lives.
+However, Menslink will always attempt to assist any young man in need, even if that assistance means referring him or his family to the best agency or specialist service provider able to help.

 Other places that can help:

-- Headspace provides a range of counselling and other services for all young people (02 6201 5343)
+Headspace: A range of counselling and other services for all young people (02 6201 5343).

-- Lifeline provides 24 hour crisis counselling to anyone in need (13 11 14)
+Lifeline: 24 hour crisis counselling to anyone in need (13 11 14).

-- Kids Helpline provides online info and phone counselling for young people to age 25 (1800 551 800)
+Kids Helpline: Online info and 24 hour crisis counselling (phone, web and email) for young people up to age 25 (1800 551 800).